aetherinox/docker-base-alpine/README.md

 ### S6 Overlay

-The S6 Overlay will be called at the start of the container lifecycle as the first process, `PID 1`.
+The S6 Overlay is called at the start of the container lifecycle as the first process, `PID 1`.
 After some minor internal setup, it will run the services you declare, and once the services end or the container is signaled to terminate, it will run your ending scripts.

 All services can be `longrun` , `oneshot` or `bundle`, and are declared inside `etc/s6-overlay/s6-rc` with a descriptive name.
 The service definition is documented here, and [explained in detail over there](https://skarnet.org/software/s6/servicedir.html).
 In short, you use a bunch of empty files.